 The pool of original cars continues to shrink, thanks to fires, floods, rust, and kids with a hankering to build a sand rail

 The Volkswagen Beetle sedan inspired unusual loyalty and enthusiasm based on its practicality, reliability, adaptability, and affordability.
-Originally conceived by Dr. Ferdinand Porsche in the earliest days of his consulting engineering company, it was shopped to various German manufacturers in the early 1930s, but it wasn’t until Read More
+Originally conceived by Dr. Ferdinand Porsche in the earliest days of his consulting engineering company, it was shopped to various German manufacturers in the early 1930s, but it wasn’t until the rise Read More

 My 9-year-old son was very agitated as I loaded the car.
 He said “Dad, you can replace any one of the others-this is unique”